 Silver Spring Interfaith Housing Coalition.
 We are a member congregation of the Silver Spring Interfaith Housing Coalition (SSIHC), a nonprofit organization of local congregations working together to provide housing opportunities in our neighborhoods for low income families and individuals. ssihc.org

 The Thrift Shop.
-The Thrift Shop and Twice is Nice Shop provide good and better quality used clothes at affordable prices.
-The Thrift Shop is open Thursdays from 10:00 a.m. to 3:00 p.m. and Twice is Nice Shop is open on the first Thursday of the month from 10:00 a.m. to 3:00 p.m.
-Both shops are located on the lower floor of the Downtown campus.
+The Thrift Shop provides good and better quality used clothes and housewares at affordable prices.
+The Thrift Shop is open Thursdays from 10:00 a.m. to 3:00 p.m.
+The shop is located on the lower floor of the Downtown campus.

 Volunteers in Mission.
 The United Methodist Church’s short-term mission program.
-We organize one service trip each year and in the past we have traveled to Appalachia, Louisiana, Nicaragua and Mexico to work and learn through United Methodist mission projects.
+We organize service trips from time to time and in the past we have traveled to Appalachia, Louisiana, Nicaragua, Mexico, Haiti, and Memphis to work and learn through United Methodist mission projects.